harmony-one/h/progress/konstantin-potapov.md

+2026-07-10 This week I worked on deploying 1-second finality to testnet.
+I plan to release the feature on testnet next week, and I also spent significant time coordinating with the team to prepare for the release.

+---

 2026-07-03 This week I worked on new release features.
 I prepared activation settings for both testnet and mainnet, reviewed the related code, and performed feature testing for the release.

 ---